jekyll/jekyll/site/_posts/2012-07-01-structure.md

         <p>

           Your dynamic content, so to speak.
-The format of these files is important, and must follow the format: <code>YEAR-MONTH-DAY- title.MARKUP</code>.
-The <a href="../permalinks">permalinks</a> can be
+The format of these files is important, and must follow the format:
+          <code>YEAR-MONTH-DAY-title.MARKUP</code>.
-          customized for each post, but the date and markup language are determined solely by the file name.
+          The <a href="../permalinks">permalinks</a> can be customized for each post, but the date and markup language are determined solely by the file name.

         </p>
       </td>